 CHS is a registered higher education College operating from two campuses; located in Greater Sydney (Parramatta) and Brisbane.
-The College is committed to student success through support professionalism and excellence.
+The college provides a supportive environment, fosters a culture of professionalism, and strives for academic excellence, all to ensure student success.
 The teaching facilities are in refurbished buildings with air conditioning, spacious classrooms and computer labs, Wi-Fi and all the necessary audio-visual equipment for effective classroom learning.
 The student library facilities and comfortable student relaxation area are located at both Parramatta and Brisbane campuses.
-There is a wealth of different ethnic foods available nearby, and there are kitchen facilities to enable students to bring in their own food.
-The student lounge also includes a a range of vending machines where food and drinks can be purchased.
+There is a huge variety of different ethnic foods available nearby, and there are kitchen facilities to enable students to bring in their own food.
+The student lounge also includes a range of vending machines where food and drinks can be purchased.

 Sydney Campus is located on Level 4, 1-3 Fitzwilliam Street, Parramatta.
 Parramatta is a prominent suburb of Sydney, on the banks of the Parramatta River.
-It is often regarded as the second Central Business Disctrict of Sydney.
-Providing extensive facilities and resources, ECA CHS Sydney is located next to the railway station and Church street which is the home to many shops and restaurants.
+It is often regarded as the second Central Business District of Sydney.
+Providing extensive facilities and resources, CHS Sydney is located next to the railway station and Church street which is the home to many shops and restaurants.

-- 2 minutes' walk to Parramatta railway station

-- 2 minutes' walk to main Bus stop

-- 2 minutes' walk to the biggest shopping complex in Sydney (Westfield Parramatta)

-- 12 minutes' walk to Parramatta Park

-- 10 minutes' walk to Royal Botanical Garden
+- 2 minutes' walk to Parramatta railway station - 2 minutes' walk to main Bus stop - 2 minutes' walk to the biggest shopping complex in Sydney (Westfield Parramatta) - 12 minutes' walk to Parramatta Park - 30 minutes train ride to the stunning Sydney Harbour (Darling Harbour, The Rocks, Royal Botanical Garden, Opera House and Harbour Bridge)

-Brisbane Campus is located on Level 3, 126 Margaret Street, which is in the heart of the city and is very close to transport, parks and universities.
-There is also free bus service from the city to Spring Hill in front of the College
+Brisbane Campus is located on Level 2, 269 Wickham Street, which is in the heart of the Brisbane city and is very close to transport, parks and universities.